-There’s Malaga city and Malaga province, so when booking a small, luxury hotel in rural Malaga you can be sure it’s not in the city.
+There is Malaga the city and Malaga the province, so when booking a small, luxury hotel in rural Malaga you can be sure it’s not in the city.
 But only 35 minutes or so drive from the airport into rural countryside, mountains and olive groves you’ll find an enchanting small, luxurious, owner- run hotel that you might just want to stay in forever.

 Hubby and I visited on a rather wild and windy February weekend.
 We loved the location, decor, roaring log fire, dinner and Airedale dogs.
 Our trip was to check out the lovely-looking Cortijo Sabila for addition to our Only Spain ~ Boutique Hotel portfolio of gorgeous little places to stay in our adopted homeland of Spain.